edgemind-sas/muscadet/README.md

 )
 ```

-To use the Analyser and export the sequences in HTML and XML result files, some methods from Pycatshoo library must be imported.
+To use the Analyser and export the sequences in HTML and XML result files, some methods from
+the Pycatshoo library must be imported.
-The method `printFilteredSeq` will create an XML file with all the explored sequences, and then an HTML file will be created if a Java application is installed.
+The method `printFilteredSeq` will create an XML file with all the explored sequences, followed
+by an HTML file if the Java application is installed.

 ```python
 import Pycatshoo as pyc